Yekaterinburg Sverdlovsk Oblast, Russia Travel Guide

 Russia imposes no universal specific health entry requirements.

-Always check the latest requirements from official sources before your trip.
+Always verify the most recent requirements from official sources before your trip.

 The official currency is the Russian Ruble (RUB).
 Major currencies like USD and EUR exchange at banks and official exchange offices.
 Avoid unofficial money changers.
 ATMs are widely available for Ruble withdrawals.
 Most ATMs accept international credit and debit cards.

 Credit and debit cards (Visa, Mastercard, Mir) show wide acceptance at retailers, restaurants, and hotels.
 Smaller establishments, markets, or street vendors might prefer cash.
-Always carry some cash for smaller purchases.
+Always bring cash for smaller items.

 Hostel: 800-1,500 | Mid-range: 3,500-8,000 | Luxury: 9,000-25,000+